kollwitz-owen/laravel-coding-challenge/README.md

 <img src="screenshot.png">

-Your task is to create a small Voting App where people can vote on their favourite picture from a list, and the owner of the App can manage the votes.
+Your task is to create a small Voting App where people can vote on their favourite picture from a list, and see the results.

 You will need to create the following pages: